Prokill Pest Control

 Their licensed service areas include pest control, and termite treatment.

-Prokill Pest Control maintains a strong 5-star rating on Google based on 97 customer reviews, placing them among the highest-rated pest control providers in the Galveston area.
+Prokill Pest Control maintains a strong 5-star rating based on 90+ customer reviews, placing them among the highest-rated pest control providers in the Galveston area.

 Licensed for 2 service categories under TPCL #569800